andras-simonyi/citeproc-org/README.md

-Thanks to John Kitchin and his co-developers for creating the excellent org-ref package. citeproc-orgref was inspired by and borrows some concrete implementation ideas from John Kitchin's org-ref citation processor.
+Thanks to John Kitchin and his co-developers for creating the excellent org-ref package. citeproc-orgref was inspired by and borrows some concrete implementation ideas from John Kitchin’s org-ref citation processor.

 ## License